Siggg/culottes/how_to.md

-Your preferred cause probably deserves its own culottes.
+Your preferred cause probably deserves its own revolution.

-# How to create your own culottes
+# How to create your own revolution

 1. Use a linux computer
 2. Open a terminal